James MacGregor Burns: Military service

-After graduating from Williams, Burns spent a year as an intern in Washington for Utah Congressman Abe Murdock.
+After graduating from Williams College, Burns spent a year as an intern in Washington for Utah Congressman Abe Murdock.
 He spent a year at Harvard, then six months in Colorado working for the War Labor Board.

 Burns was drafted to serve in the Pacific theater as an enlisted U.S. Army combat historian, and was awarded the Bronze Star and four Battle Stars.
 Throughout his military adventures, Burns noticed that when leadership was mentioned, it was in terms of the traits and qualities of officers, but not soldiers.

 Academic career

-Burns joined the faculty of Williams College in 1947, and taught there for nearly 40 years, retiring in 1986.
+After earning his Ph.D. in political science from Harvard, Burns joined the faculty of Williams College in 1947, and taught there for nearly 40 years, retiring in 1986.
 A member of the American Academy of Arts and Sciences, he served as president of the American Political Science Association and the International Society of Political Psychology.
 He was also an elected member of the American Philosophical Society.
 During the early 1990s he taught classes at the University of Maryland, where he was inducted into Omicron Delta Kappa (ODK) and was honored with the naming of the James MacGregor Burns Academy of Leadership.
 In 2004 he was also awarded the Laurel Crowned Circle Award, ODK's highest honor.
 In 2010 he won the Arthur M. Schlesinger, Jr. Award for Distinguished Writing in American History of Enduring Public Significance presented jointly by the Roosevelt Institute and the Society of American Historians.